 The Environment, Energy and Economics track requires a minimum commitment of eleven weeks.
 Program components include placement in a related policy internship (10 - 12 weeks), and the required five-day intensive course.
 Fellows will belong to a cohort of students from a diverse range of backgrounds.
-To apply to be a fellow with the Duke Program on Global Policy and Governance, please refer to the How to Apply page.
+To apply to be a fellow with the Duke Global Policy Program in Geneva, please refer to the How to Apply page.

 About the Policy Internship

 All Environment, Energy, and the Economy Fellows work in a Geneva-based policy internship, where they gain useful experience contributing to program and policy-making on the intersection of environmental, energy, and economic issues.
 Some Fellows help to prepare policy briefings and meetings; others conduct gap-filling research.
 From building databases and interviewing stakeholders to synthesizing literature and putting together presentations, fellows contribute to the work of their placement sites.

 In the past, students have interned at a wide range of NGOs and intergovernmental organizations, including:

 - UN Environment Program (UNEP)

 - Institute for Trade and Sustainable Development (ICTSD)

 - UN Economic Commission for Europe (UNECE)